mmoskon/BioProc/README.md

 # A Computational Design of a Programmable Biological Processor

 The repository includes the Python code for the analysis of a biological processor proposed in the paper *A Computational Design of a Programmable Biological Processor*.

+## Citation

+The proposed design is described and analysed in the following paper:

+Moškon M, Pušnik Ž, Stanovnik L, Zimic N, Mraz M. **A Computational Design of a Programmable Biological Processor**, *BioSystems* (accepted for publication).

 ## Models